 Concrete is without a doubt it is one of the most versatile used materials in landscape construction.
 In fact, concrete is the second most widely used substance on the planet after water.
-From in situ concrete walls to pavers to fence posts it has a wide range of uses.
+From in situ concrete walls to pavers to fence posts it has a enormous range of uses.
 What are the different types of concrete and its uses?
 To properly decide on which mix to use, it is important to understand what it is and what factors affect its physical properties.

 Commercial Concreting Melbourne.
 Reds Landscaping Melbourne using a boom pump to pour architectural concrete walls

 What is Concrete?

 In technical terms, it is a structural material consisting of a hard, chemically inert particulate substance, known as aggregate that is bonded together by cement and water.
 It is a composite material as it consists of both a binder and a filler.

 The binder most commonly used is known as Portland Cement.
 This is a mixture of finely ground limestone (CaCO3) and shale or clay which has been combined together at around 1500℃.
 In this process, water and carbon dioxide are removed from the mixture (calcination), then calcium silicates are formed.
 A small amount of gypsum (CaSO4•2(H2O)) is added to regulate the setting.

 Concrete with exposed aggregate.